melissa-wong/r-ladies-bayes-pkgs/docs/04_brms.md

 2. In the `brm` function, set the parameter `sample_prior="yes"`.
 Then use the function 'prior_samples` to get samples from the prior distributions and construct the prior predictive distribution.

 3. Sample from the model _without_ conditioning on the data.
-We do that by setting the parameter `sample_prior = "only"` and then using the `predict` and `posterior_epred` functions to draw samples from the prior only model.
+We do that by setting the parameter `sample_prior = "only"` and then using the `predict` and/or `posterior_epred` functions to draw samples from the prior only model.

 Method 3 is demonstrated below.